London Trans+ Pride

-London Trans+ Pride is a pride march advocating transgender rights held in London, England, United Kingdom.
+London Trans+ Pride is a pride march advocating transgender rights held in London, England.
+It first happened on 14 September 2019, but then moved to the fourth Saturday in July.

 History

 London Trans+ Pride was co-founded in 2019 by a collective group of trans+ people including Lucia Blayke and Finn Love, inspired by Trans Pride Brighton.
 It was founded in part due to a rising climate of transphobia in the UK and across the world, as well as in response to an anti-transgender protest controversy that occurred at the Pride in London march in 2018, where eight anti-trans activists took the lead of the march without authorisation.
-The event was originally scheduled to take place in Hackney, East London but was moved to central London and has remained there in subsequent years.
-The 2019 march was held in September and saw attendance of around 1500 people.
+The event was originally scheduled to take place in Hackney, in East London but was moved to Westminster in central London and has remained there in subsequent years.
+The current route goes from Langham Place near Broadcasting House, to Parliament Square.